 We also offer the Northwestern University Physician Scientist training program to individuals who are entering their graduate medical training with either a combined MD/PhD degree or an MD degree with a record of significant research accomplishment.
 The intent of this program is to provide an opportunity for interaction across clinical and research disciplines, facilitating the transition from training to productive careers in biomedical research.
-Acceptance into the PSTP may include acceptance into both the general residency and the rheumatology fellowship training program.
+If offered a position in the PSTP, it may also include acceptance into both the general residency and the rheumatology fellowship training program.

 The Rheumatology Division has over 15,000 patient visits per year.
-In addition to the program at the Northwestern Medical Faculty Foundation and Northwestern Memorial Hospital, fellows participate in clinical activities at the Jessie Brown V.A.
-Hospital Arthritis Clinic, the Rehabilitation Institute of Chicago, and Children’s Memorial Hospital.
+In addition to the program at the Northwestern Medical Faculty Foundation and Northwestern Memorial Hospital, fellows participate in clinical activities at the Jessie Brown VA Hospital Arthritis Clinic, the Rehabilitation Institute of Chicago and Children’s Memorial Hospital.
 Regular conferences are an important component of the training program.
-These seminars include Rheumatology Grand Rounds, Clinical Vignettes, Core Didactic Lectures, Multidisciplinary Clinical Research Conferences, Radiology Rounds, Journal Club, and the Chicago Rheumatology Fellows Basic Science Course.
-Participation in the Chicago Rheumatism Society is supported and encouraged.
+These seminars include Rheumatology Grand Rounds, Clinical Vignettes, Core Didactic Lectures, Multidisciplinary Clinical Research Conferences, Radiology Rounds, Journal Club and the Musculoskeletal Ultrasound Conference.

 Please explore the exceptional training opportunities we offer, as we pursue our mission to prevent, cure and relieve suffering from arthritis and rheumatic diseases.